 On view at the Ackland is an impressive selection of over 260 works from its extensive permanent collection.
-Five galleries showcase The Western Tradition, from art of the Ancient Mediterranean world to twentieth-century European and American art.
+Five galleries showcase The Western Tradition, with art of the Ancient Mediterranean world to twentieth-century European and American art.

-The Museum’s significant holdings of Asian art are presented in two galleries: Color Across Asia and Flora and Fauna.
+The Museum’s significant holdings of Asian art are presented in two galleries: Color Across Asia and Religion and Ritual.

 Images of works of art currently on view at the Ackland Art Museum:

 Edgar Degas, French, 1834-1917: Spanish Dance, c.
 1885, cast 1921; bronze.
 18-1/4 x 5-5/8 x 8-3/4 in.
 Ackland Fund, 74.21.1.